Coffee, Creativity, and Focus: How to Build a Morning Ritual That Actually Helps

 Many people do well with coffee shortly before the first deep-work block.
 If coffee makes you anxious, use less or drink it with food.

-Is The Genius Song proven to increase IQ?
+Is The Genius Wave proven to increase IQ?

 I would not frame it that way.
 It is better to treat it as a focus ritual that may help you start and sustain creative work.